 The legal question at hand is whether immigration enforcement in houses of worship imposes a significant burden on religious freedom.
 The plaintiffs argue that these raids violate the Free Exercise Clause by instilling fear and making it harder for congregants to practice their religion without concern for deportation.
 They also contend that such actions infringe on the freedom of religious institutions, which should remain free from government interference.
 Additionally, the plaintiffs point to the RFRA, which requires the government to demonstrate that its actions serve a compelling interest and use the least restrictive means to achieve that goal.

 To evaluate this case, we can look at prior Supreme Court decisions that have debated religious freedom against government action.
-In Sherbert v.
-Verner (1963), the Court established the "Sherbert Test," which requires the government to prove that its actions significantly burden an individual's religious practices and that the government has a clear interest in doing so through the least restrictive means.
-The plaintiffs could cite this case to argue that immigration raids at places of worship are an unjustified infringement on their religious freedoms.
-Another relevant case, Wisconsin v.
-Yoder (1972), protected the religious autonomy of the Amish community by ruling that the state could not force Amish children to attend school beyond eighth grade, as it interfered with their religious practices.
+Wisconsin v.
+Yoder (1972) protected the religious liberty of the Amish community by ruling that the state could not force Amish children to attend school beyond eighth grade, as it interfered with their religious practices.
 This ruling highlights the importance of protecting religious communities from unnecessary and excessive state intervention.
+In both cases, the central issue is how far government authority can go before it violates the First Amendment's protections.
+Wisconsin v.
+Yoder set a precedent for limiting government overreach when it unnecessarily infringes on religious practices, which plaintiffs in the immigration case are arguing.

 If the plaintiffs win, it could set a significant precedent limiting the government's ability to enforce immigration in religious spaces, potentially leading to greater protections for religious institutions.
 Contrarily, if the government wins, it may extend the ability of law enforcement's reach into sensitive religious settings, raising concerns about the loss of religious freedoms.
 This case ultimately emphasizes the tension between national security concerns and religious freedom.
 While the government has a legitimate interest in enforcing immigration laws, it must also balance that interest with the constitutional rights of religious groups to worship freely without fear of government interference.
 The outcome of this case will shape the boundaries between church and state in the U.S.